petros/drem/README.md

 ## Contributing

 Contributions are welcome.
-Please open an issue first to discuss what you would like to change if it's a bug, or a discussion if it's a feature request.
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information.